Use the technique described in Exercises 87–90 to solve each inequality. Write the solution set in interval notation. x2 - 9x + 20 < 0

 Solving Quadratic Inequalities

-Solving quadratic inequalities involves finding the values of the variable that make the quadratic expression greater than, less than, or equal to zero.
-This typically requires identifying the roots of the corresponding quadratic equation and testing intervals between these roots to determine where the inequality holds true.
+Solving quadratic inequalities involves finding the values of the variable that make the quadratic expression greater than or less than zero.
+This typically requires rewriting the inequality in standard form, finding the roots of the corresponding quadratic equation, and testing intervals between the roots to determine where the inequality holds true.

 Recommended video: